the-events-calendar/the-events-calendar-category-colors/readme.txt

 = 4.0.0 =
 * don't minify CSS when `?debug_css` - this to help in debugging
-* added autoloader class to handle classes and class aliases for users of ECP 3.9 or lower
+* added [class Autoloader](https://github.com/afragen/autoloader), requires PHP 5.3 or greater as autoloader class requires namespacing
-* requires PHP 5.3 or greater as autoload class requires namespacing
+* class aliases for users of ECP 3.9 or lower
 * renamed directory and class names to allow for PSR 0 loading

 = 3.9.7 =